simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_07_terraform_language_and_hashicorp_language.md

 }
 ```

 **🎯 Key Takeaway**: If you encounter **HCL** in documentation or discussions, think "Terraform Language" - they're essentially the same in the context of Terraform configurations!
+HCL is also used across all other hashicorp products.

 #### 🧱 HCL Syntax Fundamentals